bigewiki/honors-api/README.md

 time-size: int
 epic-id: int - this is a foreign key relating to the id of the parent epic

+### DELETE requests

+#### /stories/\${id}

+No parameters required, use the story id in the path to delete that story.
+Will fail if story has associated comments, tasks, or child dependencies (foreign key check failure).
+ex: /stories/34

 ## SPRINTS

 ### GET requests